material-components/material-components-web/packages/material-components-web/README.md

 import { checkbox } from 'material-components-web';
 ```

+> See [Importing the JS component](../../docs/importing-js.md) for more information on how to import JavaScript.

 > NOTE: Since switch is a reserved word in JS, switch is instead named `switchControl`.

 > NOTE: Built CSS files will be available as part of the package post-alpha.

 ### Auto-initialization of components